How to wash your ski and snowboard wear [Let someone do it for you] - You can even wash down jackets automatically at the laundromat!

 Items that can be washed with the Montbell Water-Repellent Course

-・Clothes and sleeping bags that can be washed and tumble dried
+- Clothing that can be washed and tumble dried, and sleeping bags,

 Things that cannot be washed

-- Items made of materials that are sensitive to heat, such as rubber, vinyl resin, EVA resin, or polypropylene
+; and items made from heat-sensitive materials such as rubber, vinyl resin, EVA resin, and polypropylene.

 Let's take a look at the actual process and results